 CPC Brand Campaign

 At the start of Spring Quarter, the Corporation launched a brand campaign, which built on its theme line, Deliver the Difference.
 The MarCom department worked with a Cal Poly business student as part of her senior project to conduct campaign research amongst students, faculty, and staff.
 Quantitative and qualitative research was conducted to fine-tune messaging and imagery.
 The campaign consisted of print, digital signage, and social media.
 The campaign resulted in an increase in awareness and positive sentiment of the Corporation.
+It also received a Gold MARCOM Award, for its design and content.
 Please click on the arrows on the pictures to view the full campaign.

 Making a Difference Campaign